Penglai-Enclave/Penglai-Enclave-sPMP/README.md

 Mulan Permissive Software License，Version 1 (Mulan PSL v1)

+## Citation

 ## Code Structures

-- buildroot: The buildroot rootfs for Penglai (from Sifive's Freedom U-sdk)
-- linux: The Untrusted OS kernel (kernel 4.15) for Penglai (from Sifive's Freedom U-sdk)
-- monitor: The secure monitor of Penglai, implementing isolation using PMP/sPMP, based on BBL
+- opensbi-0.9: The Penglai-equipped OpenSBI, version 0.9
+- openeuler-kernel: OpenEuler Kernel
-- riscv-qemu: The modified qemu (4.1) to support sPMP
+- riscv-qemu: The modified qemu (4.1) to support sPMP (you can also use the standard qemu)
 - scripts: some scripts to build/run Penglai demo
-- conf: some configuration files to build Penglai
-- copy-files: a temp dir to store files copied into Penglai

 ## Code Contributions

-If you are developing Penglai, please use pull requests on **target submodule project** (not on the super project).

 Please fell free to post your concerns, ideas, code or anything others to issues.